jackamsterdam/npm-create-global-TS-Node_starter/README.md

 # Package that I made and uploaded to NPM:
 ## This is mainly a template that I made to start a new TypeScript session.
 ## Please contact me if you used my template and enjoyed it - Linkedin: **https://www.linkedin.com/in/jack-amsterdam/**
-### IF you are interested in a template with React or Angular, then please see my other templates.
+### If you are interested in a template with React or Angular, then please see my other templates.

 Use this global npm package to create a starter file for working with Typescript in Nodejs.